-In each case, many of the extant Policies seen have been examined and three illustrative national Society policies were selected for comparison.
+In each case many of the extant Policies seen have been examined and several selected for comparison.

 Focus of duty as the segregator

 Here three typical codes have been selected, (the Polish code originally published in Polish), and cross tabulated.
 Each is at least a decade old (in 2019).
 There is a range of prolixity, both linguistically and in the depth of detail addressed, and although the textual cross dependence is obvious, we are not yet certain which is original and which is derivative.
 Whether the subsequent users have improved the prior published text is a decision for the reader.8